afshinamighi/Courses/basecamp/readme.md

 10. Apply (basic) acceptance testing on a Python program.
 11. Design and Implement (simple) unit tests for a Python program.
 12. Communicate (both verbal and written) her/his ideas/solutions/questions clearly in both detailed and abstract level.
+13. Oragnise *personal* programming Python projects in *her/his github repository*.
-13. [more? skills? version control? github?]
+13. [more? skills?]